(Added at v1.3)

 By default, there are seven fields by which the Reviewer results can be summarized and filtered:

 If there are custom fields defined for your results, they will be added automatically to the fields' summary list.
 For more information, see Adding custom fields to the Reviewer table .

 Configuring the Reviewer Dashboard widget

-- Optionally click the Change widget icon button and replace it with your own image.
-A file explorer window opens, allowing you to select a local image file to use as the widget icon.
+- Optionally, click the Change widget icon button and replace it with your own image.
+A file explorer window appears, allowing you to select a local image file to use as the widget icon.

-- Provide the Data Reviewer for Server SOE URL, and click Set.
+- Provide the Data Reviewer Server SOE URL, and click Set.

-- The Include filter by geography check box is selected by default in the widget.
+- The Include filter by geography check box is checked by default in the widget.

 - To keep the default setting and filter by geography, either enter a new URL in the Service for filter by geography text box for the map service, or keep the current (default) URL.